commonknowledge/community-climate-justice-archive/README.md

 ## Deployment

 The archive currently deploys to [GitHub Pages](https://pages.github.com/).
+This is done on every commit to the `main` branch.

 The deployment process is encapsulated in a [GitHub Action](https://github.com/features/actions), the process of which is in `.github/workflows/deploy.yml`.